 3 Strategies to Get Over the Fear of Being Alone

 Imagine having dinner with friends.
 While catching up, you listen to them talk about their wonderful, positive relationships.
 When it’s your turn, they ask, ‘So how about you?
 You pause and realize you’re the ONLY one who isn’t happy with your relationship.
 Come to think of it, you’ve been settling for someone just for the sake of being in a relationship, and deep down you’re afraid of being alone.
-Feeling discouraged you say, everything’s great and quickly change the subject.
+Feeling discouraged you say, everything’s great and quickly changes the subject.

 Sound familiar?
 You’re not alone.